 With Aristotelian compression and almost clinical detachment, this quiet, somber story is powerful.

 – LA Weekly

-Ruthie Stewart – 7, percosious, imaginative, full-of-life, wild
+Ruthie Stewart – 7, precocious, imaginative, full-of-life, wild.

-Kaylee Stewart – 17, rebellious, smart, perseptive, the beacon of hope in the story
+Kaylee Stewart – 17, rebellious, smart, perceptive, the beacon of hope in the story.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.